ruptz/QB-breakcuffs/README.md

 local circles = 1
 local success = exports['qb-lock']:StartLockPickCircle(circles, time, success)
 ```
-and delete the
+delete the line below as this is for ps-ui
 ```
 end, 1, 5) -- NumberOfCircles, MS
 ```
-Since this is ps-ui

 This code should now work with the minigame "qb-lock"